-On a hot day, Sanam Luang (Royal Field) is far from charming – a shadeless expanse of dying grass and concrete pavement ringed by flocks of pigeons and homeless people.
-Despite its shabby appearance, it has been at the centre of both royal ceremony and political upheaval since Bangkok was founded.
+On a hot day, Sanam Luang (Royal Field) is far from charming: a shadeless expanse of dying grass and concrete pavement ringed by flocks of pigeons and homeless people.
+Yet despite its shabby appearance, it has been at the centre of royal ceremony since Bangkok was founded.

 Less dramatic events staged here include the annual Royal Ploughing Ceremony, in which the king (or more recently, the crown prince) officially initiates the rice-growing season, an appropriate location given that Sanam Luang was used to grow rice for almost 100 years after the royals moved into Ko Ratanakosin.
 After the rains, the kite-flying season (mid-February to April) sees the air above filled with butterfly-shaped Thai kites.
 Matches are held between teams flying either a ‘male’ or ‘female’ kite in a particular territory; points are won if they can force a competitor into their zone.